B.D.S. Song/Dance Flash Mob

 Step-by-Step How-To Kit

-You have identified a target (for example, Caterpillar, Motorola, Ahava, or a cultural event) and written to the corresponding retailer(s) or performer(s), asking them to boycott.
-They have not responded favorably to this or to any other tactics you may have use).
-You are ready to advance your campaign to another level of pressure.
+You have identified a target (for example, Hewlett Packard, Airbnb, ReMAX, a cultural event, etc.) and written to the corresponding retailer(s) or performer(s), asking them to boycott.
+They have not responded favorably to this or to any other tactics).
+You are ready to escalate your campaign to another level of pressure.

 Why not join groups around the world by using a flash mob to promote your BDS campaign in a way that's effective, empowering, engaging, and fun?